Collapse transition of a Lennard Jones polymer: Results and Discussion

 in the ensemble described above.
 Technically, due to a difference in normalization $\mathcal{A}_2(T,N)\ne A_2(T,N)$ but $\mathcal{A}_2(T,N)=0$ does imply $A_2(T,N)=0$.
 As can be seen in Fig.~\ref{fig:virial2} using small temperature intervals has two advantages.
 On the one hand the dependency on $T$ is approximately linear and $T_{\rm B}$ can be determined without reference to theoretical predictions while on the other hand it appears that for simulations of equal length the statistical uncertainty of $\mathcal{A}_2$ becomes smallest in the proximity of $T_{\rm B}$ where $\mathcal{A}_2\approx0$.
 We obtained estimates of the statistical errors of $T_{\rm B}$ via the fitting process and due to the relatively small number of data points they themselves are relatively uncertain.

 For systems with truncated potential where $E_{\rm inter}$ is measured exactly every time we also determined the distance-dependent averages used in eq.\ (\ref{eq:E_II_av}) which are shown in Fig.~\ref{fig:virial2_true}a.
-However, we did not use those to determine $T_{\rm B}$ via $A_2$ since the binning process can introduce systematic errors.
+In principle these allow the calculation of the true second virial coefficient $A_2(T,N)$ (Fig.~\ref{fig:virial2_true}b).
+However, even with truncated potential we used $\mathcal{A}_2(T,N)$ to determine $T_{\rm B}$ since the binning process needed to obtain $A_2(T,N)$ this way can introduce systematic errors.

 The Boyle temperatures we obtained through linear fits of $\mathcal{A}_2$ are displayed in Fig.~\ref{fig:boyle}.
 As expected the introduction and reduction of the cutoff radius reduces the transition temperature substantially.
 Even a relatively distant cutoff at $r_{\rm c}=5\sigma$ where $U(r_{\rm c})\approx-\varepsilon/400$ changes $T_{\rm B}(N)$ for medium-sized and long chains by more than $5\%$.